keywaysh/.github/profile/README.md

 🟡 **Alpha** — Keyway is in active development.
 Data loss may occur during this phase.

-Free for solo developers.
+Free for public repos.
 No credit card required.

 ---